OpenObservability/OpenMetrics/specification/OpenMetrics.md

 A Histogram MetricPoint MUST contain at least one bucket, and SHOULD contain Sum, and Created values.
 Every bucket MUST have a threshold and a value.

-Histogram MetricPoints MUST have at least a bucket with an +Inf threshold.
+Histogram MetricPoints MUST have one bucket with an +Inf threshold.
 Buckets MUST be cumulative.
 As an example for a metric representing request latency in seconds its values for buckets with thresholds 1, 2, 3, and +Inf MUST follow value_1 <= value_2 <= value_3 <= value_+Inf.
 If ten requests took 1 second each, the values of the 1, 2, 3, and +Inf buckets MUST equal 10.

 The +Inf bucket counts all requests.
 If present, the Sum value MUST equal the Sum of all the measured event values.
 Bucket thresholds within a MetricPoint MUST be unique.